ghermanowski/TimerNotifications/README.md

 # TimerNotifications (iOS)

 Use TimerNotifications to remind yourself using notifications.
-After choosing a title you can select a duration after which you want to be notified or a specify a time.
+After choosing a title you can select a duration after which you want to be notified or you can specify a time.
 The notifications are scheduled using the async/await API.

 Created at Apple Developer Academy Napoli

 ## Tutorial: How to Use Local Notifications

-We will be using the async/await API throughout these steps.

 ###### Setup